 Please read the documentation on samtools view

-here and the documentation
+here, the documentation

-on filter expressions here
+on filter expressions here,

 to learn about the possibilities.
+One feature that is useful is using samtools to perform

 Combining mod BAM tools leads to easy workflows